TalMizrahii/Firmlight/README.md

 <a href="https://firmlight.onrender.com/"><img src="https://github.com/TalMizrahii/firmlight-py-client/blob/main/Assets/FullLogo.png" alt="HTML" width="300"></a>
 </p>
 <h2 align="center">
-  Firmlight Server Side
+  Firmlight - Task Distribution System
 </h2>
   <br>
 </h1>
-<h4 align="center">A powerful NestJS server for managing distributed task processing within user groups.</h4>
+<h4 align="center">Tal Mizrahi's Award-Winning Final Project for Computer Science Bachelor's, Recognized as Outstanding for the Class of 2024</h4>

 <p align="center">
-  <a href="#key-features">Key Features</a> •
   <a href="#description">Description</a> •
   <a href="#architecture">Architecture</a> •
-  <a href="#api-endpoints">API Endpoints</a> •
+  <a href="#api">API</a> •
   <a href="#setup">Setup</a> •
   <a href="#technologies">Technologies</a> •
   <a href="#authors">Authors</a>
 </p>

-## Key Features

-* User Authentication and Management
-* Group Creation and Management
-* Task Distribution
-* Real-time Updates via WebSockets
-* MongoDB Integration for Data Storage
-* Task Metadata and Statistics Tracking

 ## Description

-The Firmlight NestJS Server is the backbone of our distributed task processing system.
-It handles user authentication, group management, and task distribution.
-This server acts as an intermediary between the React client interface and the Python worker clients, ensuring smooth communication and efficient task allocation.
+I developed a distributed task management system designed to efficiently assign tasks within user groups.
+The system includes a React.js client where users can create and manage groups, and a NestJS backend connected to MongoDB for securely storing user data.
+A second client, built in Python, will allow users to download and connect to the system with their existing credentials.
+Tasks will be distributed across group members, with only metadata and task statistics stored on the server, ensuring minimal data storage while maintaining robust task coordination.

 ## Architecture